-Corroboration, contradiction, causal prediction, temporal decay, gap analysis — these aren't features bolted onto a database.
-They're consequences of storing claims instead of facts.
+Corroboration, contradiction, causal prediction, temporal decay, gap analysis.
+These aren't features bolted onto a database.
+They're consequences of storing claims instead of rows.

 A claim is a 7-tuple: who asserted what, about which entities, with what confidence, when, in which namespace.